 I wish to put forward three key ideas as priorities in how we might re-conceive of schooling:

-The first idea is the importance of trust towards learning as a natural process: a free process, without need for intervention, and all we need to do is what Ken Robinson calls ‘climate control’ or a kind of protection.
+The first idea is the importance of trust towards learning as a natural process: a free process, without need for intervention, where all we need to do is what Ken Robinson calls ‘climate control’ or a kind of protection.

 This is the second key idea.
 Protection of a kind approach to learning: protection from unnecessary limitations or warnings, from frameworks that are closed-ended or anxious, or fearful.
 Protection from misguidance, from “testing,” from undue comparison, from the stresses that characterise a lot of contemporary education.

 The third key idea is integration in community.
 The need for a view of education as part of life, as embedded rather than distinct, as continuous rather than walled off in purpose-built secure locations.
 Silvia Federici gives a meaningful example about a community of women called Mujeres Creando in Bolivia who started with a kindergarten: They developed a practice of daycare that went against the model of “parking” our children while we go to work.
 This reveals how the dominant segregation between the working life of adults and the learning life of children, is a side-effect of lifestyles and labour conditions that go against our instinct to protect and guide new generations towards the common good, or to give them the tools for their own quests towards such a good, or indeed trust them to freely find their own tools.